-New Jersey is one of 31 states that require a front license plate so you can indeed get a citation for having a vehicle registered in NJ and not having both plates visible.
+New Jersey is one of 31 states that require a front license plate so you can indeed get a citation for having an NJ vehicle registration and not having both plates visible.
 While the owners of high-performance vehicles are the most common offenders, every vehicle requires both front and back plates.
 In fact, between July 2016 and July 2021, 482,481 summons were issued obscuring license plates, according to the New Jersey Judiciary.

 Pennsylvania is one of a few neighboring states that does not require a front license plate, but as long as your car is registered in PA you should not face any issues driving your PA car in NJ without a front license plate.

 Can You Drive A Car Without Plates When You Just Bought It?

-In New Jersey, cars and trucks must be titled, registered, and insured before you drive it; although most dealers will issue temporary tags to new customers.
+In New Jersey, cars and trucks must be titled, registered, and insured before a licensed driver takes it on the road.
+Most dealers will issue temporary tags to new customers.
 If you happen to purchase the car from a private dealer, you can visit an MVC agency and request a temporary vehicle registration.

 Generally, the best way to avoid this situation is to complete the transaction for your used vehicle on your property, and once the transaction is complete get a ride in a registered vehicle to complete your new vehicle’s registration.

 How Long Can You Drive A Car Without Plate When You Just Bought It?